 After installing Glowie into your server, you must configure your application before starting.

-Note: This file contains sensitive data as database passwords and encryption tokens.
+Important!
+This file contains sensitive data as database passwords and encryption keys.
 You should not commit this file to your application source control.

 Available configurations are: